Beyond Single-Channel: Multichannel Signal Imaging for PPG-to-ECG Reconstruction with Vision Transformers: Discussion

 \subsubsection{Comparison of 2D Patch-Based and 1D Patch-Based Representations}

 We conducted a comparative analysis to assess the conditions under which the ViT with 2D patching outperforms the 1D patch-based Transformer in ECG reconstruction.
 Although both models share the same encoder-decoder architecture, they differ in their input representations.
 The ViT processes four-channel 2D patches, whereas the Transformer operates on four-channel 1D patches.
 In this configuration, the 1D sequences are segmented into sequential patches along the time axis.
 Figure \ref{fig:ppg_patch_ba} illustrates the first eight patches extracted from a 2D PPG image and a 1D PPG signal, as used by the ViT and the Transformer networks, respectively.
 For better visualization, only the first channel of the image or signal is shown.
 In a 2D PPG image, each row represents a padded beat.
 When the patch size is set to \(8 \times 16 \), each patch encompasses 16 consecutive points across 8 beats.
 Having multiple beats within each patch allows the ViT to effectively capture variations within similar segments in different cardiac cycles (as shown in Figure \ref{fig:2d_patch}).
 In contrast, with 1D patching (as shown in Figure \ref{fig:1d_patch}), each patch corresponds to a single segment from one beat, which limits the model's capacity to capture inter-beat variations.

 As shown in Figure \ref{fig:signal_image_2}, the patches are flattened and sequentially arranged before being projected, along with position embeddings, into the transformer encoder.
 In our approach, the patch size is set to half the image height (i.e., the number of rows).
 Theoretically, larger patches contain richer information as they span multiple beats.
 However, using a patch size smaller than the total number of beats in an image allows the model to capture not only intra-beat but inter-beat relationships.
 Additionally, we observed that larger patch sizes reduce the total number of patches, leading to less stable outcomes.
+Figure \ref{fig:signal42_window26} compares ECG reconstructions generated by our proposed ViT-based method and the 1D patch-based Transformer.
+The results demonstrate that our method produces ECG signals significantly closer to the ground truth.
+This improvement is attributed to the ability of 2D patches to capture variations in ECG cycles, an essential capability that the 1D sequence-based Transformer lacks.